 Yes.
 If a donor has little or no hair, hair can be collected from various locations and then combined.
 However, head should not be mixed with body hair—eg, it is acceptable to combine hair collected from various locations on the scalp but not from the scalp and leg.

 Can a donor cheat a hair test?

-We have not found any adulterants that can beat the test at this time.
-Moreover, the risk is minimized because every collection is directly and easily observed.
-In addition, commonly used hair procedures (e.g., shampoos, conditioners, sprays, mousses and gels) have no significant effect on results.
+We have not found any adulterants that can beat a hair drug test at this time.
+Moreover, the risk is minimized because every hair drug test collection is observed.

 What is the positivity rate for drug tests using hair?

 The Quest Diagnostics Drug Testing Index™ (DTI) data shows current data for positivity for hair drug testing in the general U.S. workforce.
 The DTI reveals insights into patterns of drug use among the American workforce and is published as a public service for government, employers, policymakers, media, and the general public.